 Considering the two reports that follow this one, Yankee land can utter a sigh of relief that the January 6, 2009 signing of first baseman Mark Teixeira worked out fairly well.
 Tex was not signed solely for his switch-hitting or power prowess, although it was hardly a surprise that he tied for the American League lead in home runs that year.
 A wizard at first base with his glove work, solid decision-making and stellar arm, Tex continued to give Yankee ownership and fans alike a good feeling that he signed, even though he has suffered significant injury issues the last few years.
 But Tex had a huge bounce back year in 2015, even if it, too, ended in injury.
 Hard-working Shelley Duncan was designated for assignment to make room on the 40-man roster, but Shelley would be back in the Yankee fold shortly, though he was onto Cleveland for 2010.

 The Yankees set aside January 6 in two different years to go shopping for a big bopper for the middle of their lineup, with neither purchase lending stellar results.
-Almost exactly three months after they signed free agent Jack Clark on January 6, 1988, he injured himself trotting to first after homering in his first Spring Training at bat.
+Almost exactly two months after they signed free agent Jack Clark on January 6, 1988, he injured himself trotting to first after homering in his first Spring Training at bat.
 On the year, he would reach the fences 27 times for 93 rbi’s.

 Failing to learn their January 6 lesson, the Yanks inked Danny Tartabull to a five-year deal on this day in 1992.
 Prone to both the strike out and to injuries, while averse to playing in the outfield, Tartabull would hit 81 Yankee homers and knock in 282 runs until he was traded to Oakland for Ruben Sierra during the 1995 season.

-Two January 6, 2016, actions by other clubs carried ramifications for the Yankees, the first one being the Washington Nationals’ act of signing free agent second baseman Stephen Drew; Yankee fans could breathe easy that the disappointing lefty bat not would not be back.
+Two January 6, 2016, actions by other clubs carried ramifications for the Yankees, the first one being the Washington Nationals’ act of signing free agent second baseman Stephen Drew; Yankee fans could breathe easy that the disappointing lefty bat would not be back.
 And when the Los Angeles Dodgers designated lefthander Tyler Olson for assignment that same day, it was a small step toward the Dodgers’ trade of Olson and utility infielder Ronald Torreyes for minor league third baseman Rob Segedin of the Yankees a few days later.
 Olson would pitch in just one game for the ’16 Yanks before being lost on waivers to the Royals in June, but Torreyes proved a valuable piece, particularly late in the 2016 season.

 In a bizarre development (of short duration) the Yankees signed free agent and former Red Sox lefty reliever Hideki Okajima on January 6, 2012.